official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 responses offered reassurance based on the tight targeting procedures governing the air campaign.

-128

-The Report of the Iraq Inquiry•  The MOD made only a broad estimate of direct civilian casualties arising from
+•  The MOD made only a broad estimate of direct civilian casualties arising from
 •  With hindsight, greater efforts should have been made in the post‑conflict

 an attack on Iraq, based on previous operations.